NicolasHorvat/Depth1/README.md

 ## Getting Started

 1. **Download the dataset** from Kaggle.
-2. Update the **dataset path** in paths.py:
+2. Update the **Canyons Dataset path** in paths.py:
 3. pip install -r requirements.txt (into your Venv)
+4. Run Sift.py to get the sift priors
-4. experiment in main.py, Sift.py ect.
+5. experiment in main.py